katzueno/mautic-install-shell/readme.md

 This is simple shell script to install Mautic on [Cloud9](https://c9.io/c/t3lGIvLecba)

-Currently, this script downloads 1.4.1.
+Currently, this script downloads Mautic version 1.4.1.

 ## STEP 1: Create a worksplace